Philip Venables’ 4.48 Psychosis nominated for Olivier Award and RPS Music Awards

-Co-commission with The Royal Opera and Guildhall School in association with The Lyric Hammersmith nominated for Olivier Award
+Co-commission with The Royal Opera and Guildhall School in association with The Lyric Hammersmith nominated for Olivier Award and two RPS Music Awards.

 4.48 Psychosis received its world premiere on 24 May 2016 to critical acclaim, with The Guardian lauding it as "a remarkable achievement".
 The opera is the culmination of Venables’ position as inaugural Doctoral Composer-in-Residence at the Guildhall School and The Royal Opera.